tyuwen/ChemEx/docs/source/tutorial.rst

 minimum, which is carried out with Levenberg-Marquardt non-linear optimization with `LMfit <https://lmfit.github.io/lmfit-py/>`_ module.
-Unlike most other programs for chemical exchange data analysis, ChemEx does not rely on analytical equations therefore most experimental details can be taken into account (e.g. finite pulse width, off-resonance effects etc.), which leads to more accurate fitting results.
+Unlike most other programs for chemical exchange data analysis, ChemEx does not rely on analytical equations therefore most experimental details (e.g. finite pulse width, off-resonance effects etc.) can be taken into account.

 Running ChemEx